EU Draft Article-Reply1

 And when only one side of the story is presented to support a predetermined conclusion, it is reasonable to ask whether the communication itself meets the balance and transparency standards it demands from others.

-Even European Recyclers Recognise Global Circularity
+Even European Recyclers Recognize Global Circularity

 The principle is straightforward: recycled materials create environmental value wherever they are processed efficiently and responsibly.
+Europe’s net exports reflect low domestic demand rather than oversupply.

 Circularity, it turns out, does not stop at Europe’s borders.